maxpetul/C3X/README.txt

  - Option to show untradable techs on trade screen
  - Barbarian city capture & production (experimental)
  - Option to allow land units to bombard aircraft and naval units in cities
- - ** Zone of control changes
+ - Zone of control changes
   - Allow land-to-sea and sea-to-land attacks, only using bombard stat
   - May be lethal
-   - ** Exclude units from lethal ZoC when they're entering a tile after capturing an enemy unit (fixes odd edge case)
   - May be exerted by air units
   - Show attack animation even when attacker is not at the top of its stack
- - ** Defensive bombard changes
+ - Defensive bombard changes
   - May be lethal
   - May be performed by air units
   - Invisible, undetected units may be made immune
   - May be performed multiple times per turn with blitz
   - Naval units in a city may perform defensive bombard vs land attackers
- - ** Allow precision strikes to target tile improvements
+ - Allow precision strikes to target tile improvements
- - ** Option not to end a unit's turn after it bombards a barricade
+ - Option not to end a unit's turn after it bombards a barricade
- - ** Option to allow bombardment of other improvements on a tile with an occupied airfield
+ - Option to allow bombardment of other improvements on a tile with an occupied airfield
- - ** Option to boost OCN increase from forbidden palaces in non-communal governments
+ - Option to boost OCN increase from forbidden palaces in non-communal governments
- - ** Option to allow airdrops without airports
+ - Option to allow airdrops without airports
- - ** Can increase unit maintenance costs based on their build costs
+ - Can increase unit maintenance costs based on their build costs
- - ** Civ and leader names can vary by era
+ - Civ and leader names can vary by era
+ - ** Option to allow upgrades in any city
+ - ** Option to stop the map generator from placing volcanos

 INSTALLATION AND USAGE:
 Extract the mod to its own folder then copy that folder into your Civ install directory (i.e. the folder containing Civ3Conquests.exe).
 Then activate the mod by double-clicking the INSTALL.bat or RUN.bat scripts.
 INSTALL.bat will install the mod into Civ3Conquests.exe, RUN.bat will launch Civ 3 then apply the mod to the program in memory.
 The mod's behavior is highly adjustable by editing the config file named "default.c3x_config.ini".
 Also that config file contains info about some mod features that aren't fully explained in this README.